wahani/modules/README.md

 devtools::install_github("wahani/aoos")
 ```

-# Modules Outside of Package Development

-## General Behaviour
+# Introduction

 The key idea of this package is to provide a unit which is self contained, i.e.
 has it's own scope.
 The main and most reliable infrastructure for such
 organizational units of source code in the R ecosystem is a package.
 Compared to
 a package modules can be considered ad hoc, but - in the sense of an R-package -
 self contained.
+Furthermore modules consist of one file; in contrast to a
+package which can wrap an arbitrary number of files.

 There are two use cases.
 First when you use modules to develop scripts, which is
-subject of this section; And then inside of packages where the scope is a bit
+subject of this section; And then inside of packages where modules act more like
-different by default.
-Outside of packages modules know only of the base
+objects, as in object-oriented-programming.
+Outside of packages modules know
-environment, i.e. within a module the base environment is the only *package*
+only of the base environment, i.e. within a module the base environment is the
-on the *search path*.
-Also they are always represented as a list inside R. Thus
+only *package* on the *search path*.
+Also they are always represented as a list
-they can be treated as bags of functions.
+inside R. Thus they can be treated as bags of functions.

+In the following examples you will see the function `module` to define modules.
+Typically you do not have to call that function explicitly but instead call
+`use` to load a module into your current session.

 ```r